-An LPN-to-BSN bridge program, in particular, might be a good choice for you because it allows you to use your existing education and skills to minimize the time it takes to earn a BSN and qualify for registered Nurse (RN) licensing exams.
+An LPN-to-BSN bridge program, in particular, is a suitable choice because it allows you to use your existing education and skills to minimize the time it takes to earn a BSN and qualify for registered Nurse (RN) licensing exams.

 If you’re wondering how to navigate the transition to this advanced degree, we’re here to help.
-This bridge program can help you succeed in a wide range of healthcare settings, roles and careers.
+This bridge program, similar to an ADN-to-BSN program, can help you succeed in various healthcare settings, roles and careers.

 An LPN-to-BSN bridge program is an option for LPNs and LVNs (the terms are used interchangeably, depending on the state) who want to earn a BSN.

-An LPN/LVN education—often the next step after becoming a certified nurse assistant—prepares you to perform basic patient care under the direction of an RN or physician.
-With a BSN and an RN license, you’ll be ready to take on an even wider range of responsibilities, including more in-depth patient care and some types of medical decisions, with much more autonomy.
+An LPN/LVN education—often the next level on the nursing hierarchy after becoming a certified nurse assistant—prepares you to perform basic patient care under the direction of an RN or physician.
+With a BSN and an RN license, you are provided a wider range of responsibilities, including more in-depth patient care and some types of medical decisions, with much more autonomy.

 An LPN-to-BSN bridge program allows you to earn a BSN and earn credentials to qualify for an RN license on a faster track by applying your previous education and training toward a bachelor’s degree.